erikmswan/mediaQuery.js/README.md

 This is the preferred method, but I grant that you may not always be able to run these functions at the same time.

+# I Hope You Enjoy!
 Please let me know if you have any feedback!
 I mostly focused on the parsing capabilities, as that was the most interesting part to program.
-I hope you enjoy.
+Thanks for reading :)